 Key Takeaways

-- The world’s major regions show significant differences at the macro level, with U.S. still expanding although at a slower rate than before, Europe comparatively more sluggish, and Asia-Pacific under close watch for China’s expected resurgence.
+- The world’s major regions continue to show significant differences at the macro level, with the U.S. still expanding, although at a slower rate than before, Europe comparatively more sluggish, and Asia-Pacific closely watching China’s efforts to revive its economy.

 - The risk profiles of European and Asian companies can be quite different from their U.S. counterparts, but these businesses are generally trading at much lower multiples than large U.S. firms, creating real opportunity in those markets.

-- Davis Global ADR SMA portfolio’s strong performance year-to-date is being driven by an array of individually selected businesses across multiple geographies, supporting our view that attractive opportunities can be found across regions with vastly different economic dynamics and conditions today.
+- Davis Global ADR SMA portfolio performed strongly in 2024, driven by an array of individually selected businesses across multiple geographies.
+It supports our view that attractive opportunities can today be found across regions with vastly different dynamics and economic conditions.

 Market Perspectives:

-In the year-to-date period ended September 30, 2024, the MSCI ACWI (All Country World Index) returned 18.66%, reflecting primarily strong returns in U.S. stocks followed by attractive, but somewhat lower, performance in Europe and the emerging markets, on balance.
+The MSCI ACWI (All Country World Index) returned 17.49% in 2024, again reflecting primarily strong returns in U.S. stocks followed by attractive (although lower) performance in Europe and the emerging markets.

 In Europe, conditions have been more sluggish by and large, prompting the European Central Bank to take a more aggressive stance in favor of lowering interest rates.
-The unemployment rate for Eurozone is approximately 6% and GDP growth is under 1%.
-Inflation has been falling and is now under 2%.
-With rather anemic growth on the continent overall, it begs the question of whether deflation could take the place of inflation as a problem.
-Not all businesses are impacted the same way by the macro trends, and we have been advising clients that selectivity is key in Europe today.
+The unemployment rate for Eurozone is approximately 6% and the annualized GDP growth rate is just under 1%.
+Inflation has fallen from its recent peaks but remains above the target rate at about 2.4% on the latest reading.
+We have been advising clients that selectivity and company-by-company research is key in Europe today.

-Across the broad spectrum of the emerging markets, our interest has historically been mainly in Asia-Pacific.
-This super region has become the economic and population center of gravity for the world, with faster economic growth—in China, India and Singapore, most notably—expanding wealth among consumers, and somewhat better demographics than Europe in particular.
-We see the slow recovery of China following its extended COVID lockdowns as still in its early days and expect an eventual resurgence of the country, which would likely have knock-on effects on growth in the greater region.
+Across the broad spectrum of the emerging markets, our interest has historically been mainly in Asia- Pacific.
+This super region has become the economic and population center of gravity for the world.
+It has faster economic growth (in China, India and Singapore, most notably), expanding consumer wealth and better demographics than Europe in particular.
+We believe the economic recovery of China, although slow in coming, remains in its early days and we expect an eventual resurgence of the country.
+This is likely to have knock-on effects on growth in the greater region.

-In China and the greater Asia-Pacific region, certain companies that are principally engaged in food delivery, e-commerce, multi-line insurance and cross-border banking look particularly attractive at this time.
+In Asia-Pacific, select businesses that are engaged in food delivery, e-commerce, multi-line insurance and cross-border banking look particularly attractive to us at this time.

 Portfolio Review: